Ammuseku/gym_project/Readme.md

 1. Register for a Spoonacular API key at https://spoonacular.com/food-api
 2. Add the API key to your `.env` file

-### OpenAI API

-1. Register for an OpenAI API key at https://openai.com/api/
-2. Add the API key to your `.env` file

 ### Twilio API